jplayer/react-jPlayer/README.md

 ### Static Properties
 1. `id`: The id of the jPlayer, this is whatever name you called your jPlayer function.
 This is passed down as a context so that react-jPlayer can internally know which jPlayer is the current one.
 2. `jPlayer`: The original function that you passed in.
-E.g. if you wanted to read the original jPlayer's options that you specified again.
+E.g. if you wanted to read the original jPlayer's options that you specified.

 ### Renders
 The connected jPlayer.
 Any additional props that you passed in are passed through to your jPlayer so you can use them as usual.